Security briefing¶

 is a circuit breaker, not a guarantee: if someone copies

-vault.binoff the device they can retry forever offline.
-Your seed phrase backup is what protects you in that scenario. - The seed itself is never persisted.
+vault.bin: store it offline.
+Anyone with the stick and your vault PIN can sign.
+See User manual § USB backup. - The seed itself is never persisted.
 It only exists in transient memory long enough to derive the master xprv and is then zeroed.

 3. Treat the device like the seed phrase itself¶